 While at the Naval Academy, Bledsoe instituted the practice of presenting concerts on a regular series basis, with winter and summer seasons.

 To honor the Bicentennial of the United States in 1976, the Naval Academy Band, in conjunction with the City of Annapolis, founded the present series of summer concerts at the city dock known as the "Summer Serenade."
 The tradition of performing the "1812 Overture" at the final Summer Concert started in 1976 as well, a tradition that continues to this day.

 "The Next Wave" in concert in Angola, New York, 1977.

 1st: row: Dennis Davis, Jim Etters, Barry Weinstein, Everett Crouse, Henning Hoenhe,

 Gayle Slater, Michael Pesses (?), Bill Lyle, Steve Slater, Emmett Wright, Gordon Beckwith.

 2nd row: Dick Glass, Byron Toney, Dick Bononfant, Ron McGranahan, Hugh Ferguson,

 Larry Callahan, Paul Geitzenhauer, Dewayne McClaeb.

 During the same period, what has become the band's annual "Side-by-Side" concert was begun to showcase the talents of local high school musicians.
-On September 3, 1976 automatic MU1 for personnel assigned to the Naval Academy Band was discontinued.
-The Naval Academy Band's allowance was structured from Petty Officer Third Class through Master Chief and tour lengths established at four years.
+On September 3, 1976 automatic advancement to the rank of E-6 (Musician 1st Class) for personnel assigned to the Naval Academy Band was discontinued.
+The Naval Academy Band's allowance was structured from Petty Officer 3rd Class through Master Chief and tour lengths established at four years.

 The Original Crabtowne Stompers, 1977